 Continually Discuss Driving Safety with Your Team to Build a Culture of Safety

 As important as it is to have the right policies and tools in place, the most important thing is to make driving safety a key component of the way you manage your workforce behind the wheel.
 Frequent conversations about safety help set the tone.
-Azuga Fleet uses gamification, with driver scores and rewards to help make safety and compliance an engaging and mutually beneficial pursuit.
+Azuga fleet tracking systems uses gamification, with driver scores and rewards to help make safety and compliance an engaging and mutually beneficial pursuit.
 When drivers compete, everyone wins!